RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ### Ways to substitute BIFs, part II

-The preprocessor could add such a prolog to RXU programs in an automated way.
+The preprocessor could add such an epilog to RXU programs in an automated way.
 But, if we count on the idea of a (sufficiently powerful) preprocessor, we can opt for a different strategy.
 Instead of writing an internal routine for each BIF that we want to modify or enhance, we can _substitute_ the name of each BIF in every BIF call, and call a different function instead.
 Now, that different function will have a new name,